-Welcome to the Animal Behaviour and Ecology Lab (ABEL) at UNE
+Welcome to the Animal Behaviour and Ecology Lab (ABEL) @UNE

-Animal behaviour is an exciting research area that combines a range of informative disciplines, from natural history observation combined with field-based research, to using the latest technology in a finely controlled laboratory setting.
+Animal behaviour and ecology are exciting research areas that combine a range of informative disciplines, from natural history observation combined with field-based research, to using the latest technology in finely controlled laboratory settings.

 Ultimately, researchers in this lab are interested in understanding both how and why animals behave the way that they do.
 We focus largely on birds, but research is conducted on whichever focal species is required to answer the question at hand.